Limited Cash-Out Refinance: What It Means and Why You Might Have One

 That’s why a limited cash-out and no-cash-out refinance is known in the mortgage business as a “rate-and-term” refinance.

-Sometimes, a small amount of money is freed up on closing.
-It could come from rounding, escrow refunds, prepaid interest adjustments or similar accounting anomalies.
-With a rate-and-term refinance, any sum over the allowed amount, typically $2,000, must be used to reduce the balance of the new mortgage.
-Additional funds cannot typically be paid to the borrower, says Freddie Mac.
+Sometimes, a small amount of money is freed up at closing.
+It could come from rounding, escrow refunds, prepaid interest adjustments, or similar accounting differences.
+With a rate-and-term refinance, any sum over the allowed amount — typically $2,000 — must be used to reduce the balance of the new mortgage.
+Additional funds cannot typically be paid to the borrower, per Freddie Mac.

-Fannie Mae caps the amount you can get at “the lesser of 2% of the new refinance loan amount or $2,000.”
-However, Freddie Mac’s rule is different: “up to the greater of 1% of the new refinance mortgage or $2,000.”
-In Freddie-speak, this is a no-cash-out refinance, even though it’s the same as Fannie’s limited cash-out refinance.
+Fannie Mae caps the amount you can receive at the lesser of 2% of the new refinance loan amount or $2,000.
+Freddie Mac’s rule is slightly different: up to the greater of 1% of the new refinance mortgage or $2,000.
+In Freddie-speak, this is called a no-cash-out refinance — but it’s functionally the same as Fannie’s limited cash-out refinance.

-In addition, you can pay off any second mortgages used to purchase the home, and you may add the limited cash-out refinance’s closing costs to your new mortgage’s balance.
-However, be aware that doing so will see you pay interest on that for the rest of the time your mortgage exists.
+In addition, you can pay off any second mortgages used to purchase the home, and you may roll the limited cash-out refinance’s closing costs into your new mortgage balance.
+Keep in mind that doing so means paying interest on those costs for the life of the loan.

 You don’t need to retain a lot of equity with a limited cash-out refinance.

-A standard cash-out refinance lets you tap the equity you’ve built up in your home.
-That’s the amount by which your home’s market value exceeds your current mortgage balance.
+A standard cash-out refinance lets you tap the equity you’ve built up in your home — the amount by which your home’s market value exceeds your current mortgage balance.

-Homeowners in the United States shared about $35 trillion in home equity in March 2024, so many can access significant sums of money.
-However, lenders impose caps on the amount individuals can borrow, and most require the borrower to retain 20% of the home’s value in equity when they undertake a cash-out refinance.
-Think of it as a 20% down payment.
+Homeowners in the United States held about $35 trillion in home equity as of early 2024, meaning many can access significant sums.
+However, lenders impose caps on how much individuals can borrow, and most require the borrower to retain 20% of the home’s value in equity after a cash-out refinance — think of it as a 20% down payment in reverse.

-Cash-out refinances often come with higher rates and stricter eligibility requirements than other sorts of refinances.
-So, you might have to meet higher standards than those of other loans regarding:
+Cash-out refinances often come with higher rates and stricter eligibility requirements than other refinance types.
+You may need to meet higher standards regarding:

-- The size of your existing debt burden, aka your debt-to-income ratio (how much you have to pay on cards and other loans each month as a proportion of your income)
+• Your existing debt burden — your debt-to-income ratio (how much you pay on cards and other loans each month as a proportion of your income)

-- Your equity position.
-Typically, lenders require you to retain at least 20% equity (i.e., a maximum 80% loan-to-value ratio) after a cash-out refinance.
+• Your equity position — typically, lenders require you to retain at least 20% equity (a maximum 80% loan-to-value ratio) after a cash-out refinance

-It’s when applicants fall down on one or more of those that a lender might invite them to take a limited cash-out refinance instead.
+It’s when applicants fall short on one or more of those criteria that a lender might suggest a limited cash-out refinance instead.

 Comparing Refinance Options